 With the rise in both land prices and numbers of people working from home, high-quality insulated garden studios have become a big trend.
 In Hoofddorp, Serge Schoemaker Architects used limited architectural means to design a sleek multifunctional garden studio.
-The result is a small and versatile structure.
+The result is a small and versatile structure, in which exterior and interior are one.

 The sturdy yet elegant studio is built on a narrow plot beside the freestanding house of the clients.
 With its monolithic form and minimalist details, the sculptural house stands out amidst the traditional buildings in the neighbourhood.